Iowa State romps past KU 78-66 to win Big 12 tourney title

 They arrived having lost five of their last six regular-season games, and looked rudderless in losses to Texas and lowly West Virginia.
 But beginning with a blowout of Baylor and continuing with a quarterfinal win over regular-season champ Kansas State, the Cyclones found their stride.

-The Jayhawks, who are still looking for their own, were fortunate to trail 32-22 at halftime.
+The Jayhawks, still looking for their own, were fortunate to trail 32-22 at halftime.

 Lawson, who had 24 points in the semifinals, was 2 of 11 from the field.
 Marcus Garrett was 0 for 6 from the floor and 1 of 4 from the foul line.
 Quentin Grimes was 0 or 4 from beyond the arc after hitting five 3-pointers in their win over the Mountaineers on Friday night.